decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 > Tip: When measuring from the top, the numbers for `positionY` should be negative.
 Example: to position a component leaving a margin of 20 pixels with respect to the parent on the top and left sides, set `positionX` to 20 and `positionY` to -20.

 - `paddingLeft`, `paddingRight`, `paddingTop`, `paddingBottom`: padding space to leave empty around.
 To set these fields in pixels, write the value as a number.
-To set these fields as a percentage of the parent's measurements, write the value as a string that ends in "%", for example `10 %`
+To set these fields as a percentage of the parent's measurements, write the value as a string that ends in "%", for example `10%`

-- `with`, `height`: Set the size of the component in the screen.
+- `width`, `height`: Set the size of the component in the screen.
 To set these fields in pixels, write the value as a number.
-To set these fields as a percentage of the parent's measurements, write the value as a string that ends in "%", for example `10 %`
+To set these fields as a percentage of the parent's measurements, write the value as a string that ends in "%", for example `10%`

 ```ts
 const canvas = new UICanvas()